mikademus/arf/README.md

 * JSON is rigid and noisy.
 * YAML is permissive to the point of being a riddle.
 * TOML is reliable but structurally repetitive.
-* TOOL tables are lovely but limited.
+* TOON tables are lovely but limited.

 Arf! attempts to unify the strengths of each:
 * JSON’s predictability
 * YAML’s readability
 * TOML’s clarity
-* TOOL’s table ergonomics
+* TOON’s table ergonomics
 …while discarding their pain points.

 # Syntax Overview